While Microsoft ensures the availability of its services, data loss can still occur due to accidental deletion, malicious attacks, or user errors.

 Why Microsoft 365 Backups & Archiving Matters

 Data loss can happen at any time.
-Without regularly scheduled backups and archiving, all your Microsoft 365 can easily be lost or made unavailable.
+Without regularly scheduled backups and archiving, all your Microsoft 365 data can easily be lost or made unavailable.

 Data loss